 a.
 Transport Category Airplanes.
-Operators of transport category airplanes to which §§ 121.1111 and 129.111 apply must incorporate the EWIS ICA into their maintenance program.
-Sections 121.1111(e) and 129.111(e) require that any EWIS maintenance program changes identified in paragraphs (c) and (d) of those sections and any later revisions must be submitted to the PI for review and approval.
+Operators of transport category airplanes to which §§ 121.1111 and 129.111 apply must incorporate the EWIS ICA into their maintenance and inspection programs.
+Sections 121.1111(e) and 129.111(e) state that the EWIS maintenance program changes identified in paragraphs (c) and (d) of those sections and any later EWIS revisions must be submitted to the PI for review and approval.
+The operator will submit to the PI for review the revisions to their maintenance and inspection program incorporating the FAA Oversight Office-approved EWIS ICA changes.
+The PI will ensure the operator has incorporated the EWIS ICA and any subsequent revisions into their maintenance and/or inspection programs.
+When the review is complete, the PI will issue or amend Operations Specification (OpSpec)/Management Specification (MSpec) D097, Aging Aircraft Programs.